AI Toolbox for Developers: Find Past Coding Sessions Instantly (2026)

 Bottom Line

 Developers using Gemini generate a valuable stream of debugging sessions, code generation artifacts, and architecture reasoning.
 Gemini's native sidebar Search covers titles and recent chats, which is useful but not enough once the history runs to hundreds of conversations with 1M-token contexts.
-Gemini Toolbox adds full-text search, date/role/exact-match filters, a keyboard shortcut, and 4-format export on top of the native experience.
+AI Toolbox adds full-text search, date/role/exact-match filters, a keyboard shortcut, and 4-format export on top of the native experience.

 For developers, the combination of exact-match + role filter + Markdown or JSON export is the killer feature.
 It turns past coding sessions into a searchable personal knowledge base that lives locally in the browser, integrates with wiki tools and data pipelines alike, and stays out of your way when you do not need it.